 This post may contain affiliate links.
 Read our disclosure policy.

 Craving more Instant Pot soups?
-Try our favorite Instant Pot Lasagna Soup for an Italian night, or make a batch of Instant Pot Chicken Noodle Soup for a cozy weeknight meal.
+Try Instant Pot Lasagna Soup or Instant Pot Chicken Noodle Soup next.

-a bowl of instant pot taco soup topped with avocado, cheese, cilantro and sour cream
+a bowl of instant pot taco soup topped with chips, avocado, and sour cream.

 Save this Recipe!